Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 1️⃣ Random parameter values were generated within defined bounds
 2️⃣ Parameters were passed into the SimPy simulation
 3️⃣ The simulation was executed for a fixed duration
-4️⃣ The average patient waiting time was recorded
+4️⃣ The average waiting time was recorded
 5️⃣ The process was repeated **1000 times**

-Each simulation run produced one data sample.
+Each simulation run produced one dataset sample.

 ---